-L. Partnering in Enhancing Public Use and Restoring Habitats at Belden's Landing
+J. Partnering in Enhancing Public Use and Restoring Habitats at Belden's Landing

 Belden's Landing is the primary boat launch in the heart of the Suisun Marsh.
-Work continued on this project supported by a \$93k competitive grant from the National Fish and Wildlife Foundation (NFWF) San Francisco Bay Conservation Fund.
-It will restore the degraded marsh removing invasive species and planting native flora, develop a site vision and boardwalk plan with the community, and improve existing facilities.
-A non-motorized launch was dedicated as a Bay Area Water Trail trailhead.
+In 2021, work continued on this project supported by a \$93k competitive grant from the National Fish and Wildlife Foundation (NFWF) San Francisco Bay Conservation Fund.
+It will restore the degraded marsh removing invasive species and planting native flora, develop a site vision and boardwalk plan with the community, improve existing facilities, and installing a non-motorized launch dedicated as a Bay Area Water Trail trailhead.
 The project is a partnership of the Solano County Parks, SRCD, and DFW.

-Suisun Resource Conservation District 2544 Grizzly Island Road Suisun City, CA, 94585-9539 Tel: (707) 425-9302 Email: srcd@suisunrcd.org Website: www.suisunrcd.org
+Suisun Resource Conservation District 2544 Grizzly Island Road Suisun City, CA, 94585-9539 Tel: (707) 425-9302

+Email: srcd@suisunrcd.org Website: www.suisunrcd.org